Skip to Content

 • Corned BeefBaked or our Instant Pot recipes make the best leftover recipes.

-How we make our Corned Beef and Cabbage Soup
+How we make our Corned Beef and Cabbage Soup Recipe

-1. Saute the onions and carrots in a dutch oven for 5 minutes, or until they just start to soften.
+1. Saute the onions and carrots in a Dutch oven for 5 minutes, or until they just start to soften.

 • You don’t want to overcook them here because they will continue to cook when you add them to your hot soup broth.